 Nails are made of numerous layers dead keratin protein cells, which resemble hair and skin cells.
 The tough part of the nail, called the nail plate, secures the sensitive skin beneath, called the nail bed.
 The product that comprises the nail plate is formed in the matrix, located under the cuticle.
 Inning accordance with the American Academy of Dermatology, fingernails grow an average 2 or 3 millimeters per month, while toenails grow about 1 millimeter each month.
-Many elements influence how fast private nails may grow.
+Many factors influence how fast baby nails may grow.

-Your fingernails grow gradually– in fact, they grow about one tenth of an inch (2.5 millimeters) every month.
+Your fingernails grow gradually — in fact, they grow about one tenth of an inch (2.5 millimeters) every month.
 At that rate it can take about 3 to 6 months to completely change a nail.

 What Can Cause the Nails to Stop Growing on a Child?

 The speed of nail development modifications throughout a person’s lifetime.
 Infant nails grow more slowly than adult nails, but children’s nails grow more quickly than those of adults.
 Nails have the tendency to grow the fastest in between the ages of 10 and 14.
 After that, development begins to slow, and continues to slow with age.